lkoepsel/AVR_C/docs/git.md

 ```

 ## Add your public key to GitHub (on Raspberry PI)
-Use this command to create a key on your Raspberry Pi then save it via your browser to your Settings -> SSH and GPG keys -> New SSH key.
+Use this command to create a key on your Raspberry Pi then save it via your browser to your *Settings -> SSH and GPG keys -> New SSH key*.
 Just save the last line printed below which will start with "ssh-...." and end with your email address.

 ```bash
 ssh-keygen -t ed25519 -C "youremail@yourdomain.com" && eval "$(ssh-agent -s)" && ssh-add ~/.ssh/id_ed25519 && cat ~/.ssh/id_ed25519.pub